 Over 80% of OECD countries use proportional systems.

-According to the International Electoral Assistance Database (Table 1, p.
-24), of 31 countries which have changed their electoral systems in the past 20 years, 27 increased the proportionality in their electoral system and only one moved in the opposite direction.
+According to the Ace Electoral Knowledge Network (Table 1), of 31 countries which have changed their electoral systems in the past 20 years, 27 increased the proportionality in their electoral system and only one moved in the opposite direction.

 Colomer notes that the number of parties in a country is not something brought about by the introduction of PR.
 The causality runs the other way, with evolution to PR following the emergence of a diverse, multi-party system.
 The higher the “effective number of parties” (ENP) a country has – a term defined by Lijphart which classifies the number of parties in a legislature by their effective power – the higher the probability that country will switch to proportional representation.
 Colomer notes: